 Hamlet of Willingdon

-The Village of Willingdon was largely settled by Ukrainian and Romanian farmers from the crownland of Bukovina in the Austro-Hungarian Empire.
+The Hamlet of Willingdon was largely settled by Ukrainian and Romanian farmers from the crownland of Bukovina in the Austro-Hungarian Empire.
 Today, Willingdon enjoys the fabric of the very diverse population of all ages and ethnic groups.
 The village is located on Highway 45, 117 km northeast of Edmonton.

 ATTRACTIONS & EVENTS